soadsamir/COOL_Compiler/README.md

    change them from main file to run

+ ##### -Running Parser: Use (goodParser.cl-lex) to run `COOL` code with no errors, output will be inserted into (goodParser.cl-cst).
+Use (badParser.cl-lex) to run `COOL` code with errors, errors will be shown in console.
+Path for good file is: Test Cases/goodParser.cl-lex Path for bad file is: Test Cases/badParser.cl-lex Change them from main file to run.

 ## Structure:
 #### **1) Lexical Analyzer:**

 ##### Describe the set of tokens for `COOL` in an appropriate input format and the analyzer generator will generate the tokens if the program has no errors in a file.cl-lex with the same name as input file (file.cl) or report an error.
 ![good](good.PNG)